lkodinsson/MARS/Fantasy/Spells.md

 ***Radiant:*** The attacked target takes r6 more weapon damage if undead.
 ***Void:*** The attacked target gets sickness 1 (lasting 1 week) if living.

-***Graze:*** The weapons deals half elemental damage as normal, but provides no additional effect on a critical hit with the weapon.
+***Graze:*** The weapon deals half elemental damage as normal, but provides no additional effect on a critical hit with the weapon.

 ## Mend

-**Specializations:** Altruism, Balance, Charity (Bonus: Adept), Discipline, Earth, Harmony, Liberty, Light, Transmutation, Water, Yuuki
+**Specializations:** Altruism, Balance, Charity (Bonus: Adept (r6)), Discipline, Earth, Harmony, Liberty, Light, Transmutation, Water, Yuuki
 **Difficulty:** 10 (Hard)

 **Mana Cost:** 2